JohnShuford/FITDAT/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* This project was completed for and under the supervision of the Trilogy team opperating the Data Analytics Bootcamp through the University of Denver.
-* Shoutouts to Svitlana Malenfant (Instructor)
+* This project was for a project with realFIT, inc.

 <!-- MARKDOWN LINKS & IMAGES -->